 Hyperkalaemia in Cardiorenal Disease – A Case Based Discussion

-Don't miss this engaging educational roundtable discussion 'Hyperkalaemia in Cardiorenal Disease – A Case Based Discussion', moderated by Prof James Burton (University of Leicester, UK), a renowned international faculty will explore emerging data and the changing landscape of medical management of hyperkalaemia.
+Watch this engaging educational roundtable discussion 'Hyperkalaemia in Cardiorenal Disease – A Case Based Discussion', moderated by Prof James Burton (University of Leicester, UK).
+A renowned international faculty will explore emerging data and the changing landscape of medical management of hyperkalaemia.

 This programme is supported by an unrestricted educational grant from AstraZeneca.